emertola/fx-calculator/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.11.

 Please note: I used [exchangerate.host](https://exchangerate.host/) API instead, since the one that is provided on the pdf has limited access to the other endpoints.
 To be able to replicate and run this project, please clone this repo.
-Locate the cloned repo from your terminal by typing `cd /location/of/the/cloned/repo`.
+Locate the cloned repo from your terminal by typing `cd location/of/the/cloned/repo` (e.g. `cd fx-calculator/`).
 Once done, run `npm install` to download the dependencies and packaged used, then head on to running the development server.

 ## Development server